maria-neto/devops-23-24-JPE-1231842/CA1/README.md

 ```bash
 git add .
 ```
-This command was used as it was intended to add all the modification added, and commit them.
+This command was used as it was intended to add all the modification added before committing them.

  2. Commit the changes made to the repository:
 ```bash
 git commit -m "job years added to Employee class, class EmployeeTest created"
 ```

  3. Push the changes made to the remote repository:
 ```bash
 git push origin main
 ```

-A new tag was created to mark the addition of a new feature:
+ 4. A new tag was created to mark the addition of a new feature:
 ```bash
 git tag -a v1.2.0 -m "Job Years feature added and tested"
 git push origin v1.2.0